falconpunch082/melanoma-detection/README.md

 There is also a notebook available that shows how SPARK does its magic, one step at a time.
 In addition, the notebook that is used to separate the raw image data into training, validation and test folders and then process them is available.

-Logs are also available, which break down how all models made were created (including ones that did not reach production stage).
+Logs made with TensorFlow's callback feature are also available, which break down how all models made were trained (including ones that did not reach production stage).

 Finally, a [progress log](https://github.com/falconpunch082/skin-cancer-detection/blob/nick/HOTARU%20Model%20Creation%20Progress%20Log.docx) is available for a more detailed discussion on how the model was made.